 The post-pandemic transformation – though abrupt and challenging – was an inflection point in the way financial services organizations do business.
 The IT landscape, cloud services, and mobility have helped companies stay connected and productive.
 Financial firms must rethink and upgrade their infrastructure to accommodate new security and compliance challenges.

-This was the topic of a recent webinar discussion hosted by Perimeter 81, “From Cloud to Compliance: Mitigating Cyber Risks for Financial Services,” and was written by Sid Yenamandra, CEO and founder of Entreda, a Smarsh company.
+This blog was based a recent webinar discussion hosted by Perimeter 81, “From Cloud to Compliance: Mitigating Cyber Risks for Financial Services,” and was written by Sid Yenamandra, CEO and founder of Entreda, a Smarsh company.
 Watch the full webinar on-demand.